Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Model-based Analysis and Specification of Functional Requirements and Tests

 The ontology elements for the product modeling are based on established MBSE approaches (e.g., \cite{estefan2007, HoltPerry2019, weilkiens2016, Pohl2016}), where \emph{system requirements} are derived from stakeholder requirements.
 The system requirements in turn are used to model the \emph{functional architecture} and eventually the \emph{logical architecture}.
 Within this article, we consider system requirements and functions as possible sources of validation concerns.

 The ontology elements of the validation system are essential for our test-driven modeling and analysis approach.
 The starting point within the validation space are the validation concerns, derived from the problem and solution space.
 The validation concerns are operationalized through \emph{validation goals}.
-To create a link from abstract validation goals to concrete \emph{test-cases}, we use \emph{test scenarios} as a binding element.
-The element test in turn is a composition of \emph{test environment} and \emph{test-case}.
-The test-case leads to a \emph{test-result} and the test environment is composed of \emph{test environment objects}, which can be derived from the logical architecture and the system context of the product and problem space respectively.
-This structure supports the alignment of modeling activities with a test plan and a test strategy as required in automotive development projects (see Sect. \ref{sect:testspecification}), since the validation concern element is traceably linked to the elements from the problem space and product architecture.
+To create a link from abstract validation goals to concrete \emph{test cases}, we use \emph{test scenarios} as a binding element.
+The element test in turn is a composition of \emph{test environment} and \emph{test case}.
+The test case leads to a \emph{test result} and the test environment is composed of \emph{test environment objects}, which can be derived from the logical architecture and the system context of the product and problem space respectively.
+This structure supports the alignment of modeling activities to conduct a test specification as required in automotive development projects, since the validation concern element is traceably linked to the elements from the problem space and product architecture.
 Accordingly, we can trace back the elements of the validation system based on their connection to the validation concern.
 This enables the implementation of specific viewpoints and views for test-driven modeling and analysis.
+C13